fourjuaneight/showrunner/README.md

 # Showrunner

-A simple utility to get TV Show data from TMDB and use episode titles to rename media file (based on a specific naming convention) and add metadata.
+A simple utility to get TV Show data from TMDB and use episode titles to rename media files (based on a specific naming convention) and add metadata.

 This is mostly for personal use, but PRs are welcomed.